 In the very first book of the Bible, mankind was instructed by God to assume dominion over the earth.
 We were given the mandate to work the land and be fruitful.
-Biblical Stewardship teaches that although man has the authority to manipulate and extract resources from our environment, we will also be held accountable for activities that are irresponsible, wasteful, or destructive.
+Biblical Stewardship (or “wise use”) teaches that although man has the authority to manipulate and extract resources from our environment, we should not be irresponsible, wasteful, or destructive.
 While the Bible tells us to obey authority and not partake in illegal activities, practicing responsible stewardship has become increasingly difficult because we’ve allowed our government to be taken over by a ruling elite who have mandated that everyone accept their particular religious worldview.

 Much to the dismay of the “Green Police”, there are many citizens who still cherish God given common sense and do not adhere to the radical environmental religion.
 The boldest of these have adopted some of the “monkey wrenching” tactics first employed by the radical environmentalists themselves.
 Today’s new breed of environmental activists head up into the Sierra Nevada range armed with plastic buckets.
 Seeking to reverse the effects of the biologically unsound trout eradication program, resistors of the New World Order are scooping up bucketfuls of trout fingerlings from lakes where the fish still manage to thrive and are transporting them to lakes that have been rendered “fish-less” by the green police.

 I do not advocate that individuals break the law or go out and plant their favorite species anywhere they want to based on their own desires.
 But neither should we roll over and allow the radical environmentalists to continue making important natural resource decisions for us.
-Commen sense Biblical Stewardship entails altering the planet in responsible ways that protect and enhance the natural environment for the benefit of everyone.
+Commen sense “wise use” entails altering the planet in responsible ways that protect and enhance the natural environment for the benefit of everyone.
 Following the radical environmental preservation agenda in an attempt to return the planet to primeval conditions is anti-human, anti-God, and just plain evil.